15+ Best Free Sites For Teenagers (Under 18) Who Want To Stand Out

 5. Girl Up

-This initiative spearheaded by the United Nations Foundation seeks to empower girls around the world to become leaders.
-The website and foundation fund programs promote the health, safety, education, and leadership of girls around the globe and include a community of over half a million youth and adult advocates.
-Through the website, you can start a Girl Up club, learn how to fundraise for programming, learn about challenges faced by girls, read blogs and join the community to start chatting and helping.
+Through this initiative, the United Nations Foundation hopes to inspire girls all over the world to take on leadership roles.
+The website and foundation support initiatives that support the wellbeing, security, leadership, and education of girls all over the world and are supported by a community of more than 500,000 youth and adult advocates.
+You can start a Girl Up club, learn how to raise money for programming, become aware of the difficulties faced by girls, read blogs, and sign up for the community to start interacting and helping through the website.

 Link: https://girlup.org/